graphql-rust/juniper/docs/book/content/quickstart.md

     // We need to do this in every type that
     // needs access to the context.
     context = Context,

-    // Here we specify the `ScalarValue` type for the object.
-    // We need to do this if we don't want the implementation
-    // to generic over `ScalarValue` (which is default). scalar = DefaultScalarValue,
 )]
 impl Query {
     fn apiVersion() -> &str {